5 Surprising Health Benefits of Infrared Heating

 An infrared heater generates warm wavelengths that our bodies absorb naturally.
 This extra heat helps our capillaries expand which increases oxygenation and regeneration of red blood.
 Both of which are extremely important for detoxifying our major organs.

 Diverging slightly, claims have been made that infrared may benefit cancer patients.
 Concentrated infrared heat is currently being used in certain cancer treatments in Europe, including Germany, Holland and Austria.
-“Hyperthermia” also known as thermal therapy, is a treatment where the body tissue is exposed to high temperatures to raise core body heat.
-Cancer does not like heat and in this treatment, cancer cells are either killed or weakened.
-This makes them more susceptible to traditional radiation and chemotherapies.

 2. Better Heart Health